zivy/ibex_microscopy/docs/contrib.md

 ## One time setup
 1. Install [git](https://git-scm.com/downloads) and [git-lfs]().
 2. If you are not comfortable working with git and GitHub from the command-line, download the [GitHub Desktop](https://desktop.github.com/) application and [read the installation and configuration help](https://docs.github.com/en/desktop/installing-and-configuring-github-desktop).
-3. Fork this repository and clone it to a local directory ([GitHub Desktop instructions](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/adding-and-cloning-repositories/cloning-and-forking-repositories-from-github-desktop)).
+3. Fork the [IBEX Imaging Community repository](https://github.com/zivy/ibex_microscopy) and clone it to a local directory ([GitHub Desktop instructions](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/adding-and-cloning-repositories/cloning-and-forking-repositories-from-github-desktop)).
 4. Add your information to the "creators" section in the .zenodo.json file.

 ## Adding information to the knowledge-base